-Ukraine electricity exports not interested, complaints to Ministry29.
-April 2016. / SEE Energy News
+Ukraine electricity exports not interested, complaints to Ministry, SEE Energy News

 The Ukrainian energy sector operates with extreme trends during last years.
 In 2015 the country had a shortage of electricity, and in 2016 there has been a surplus.
 However, sales in foreign markets has not brought benefits to traders.

 Ukrainian power generation facilities have to reduce the volume of electricity generation due to reduced domestic demand.
 The way out of the situation could be export.
 However, so far this activity is not profitable for traders.
 In 2015, due to the shortage of coal the power units of thermal power plants (TPP) were threatened with shutdown.
 And in early 2016 “DTEK Zakhidenergo” said its TPPs may opt to buy gas instead of coal.
 After all, its stations which operate under a separate entity of Energoostrova, accumulated enough coal in the face of declining electricity production do not require additional fuel volumes.